 – Pre-sale spots can be found at Jazz.dk.
 In addition, most venues will offer tickets at the door.

-– The programme is available in print, in the official app Live Jazz Danmark and at Jazz.dk
+– The programme is available in print, as an app and at Jazz.dk

 – The festival engages more than 200 volunteers.